How Much Does a Whole-Home Air Purifier Cost in 2025?

 Written by HomeAdvisor.

-Air purifiers remove dust, allergens, and harmful particles from your home using special filters to improve indoor air quality.
-While the most effective models attach to your existing heating, ventilation, and air conditioning (HVAC) system, others are stand-alone units designed to connect to your existing ductwork from your home's basement, attic, or closet.
+Air purifiers use special filters to remove dust, allergens, and harmful particles from your home and improve indoor air quality.
+While the most effective models attach to your heating, ventilation, and air conditioning (HVAC) system, others are stand-alone units designed to connect to your existing ductwork from your home's basement, attic, or closet.

 Let's calculate cost data for you.
 Where are you located?